AKSW/text2sparql.aksw.org/docs/challenge.md

 - [mappingbased_literals_en.ttl.bz2](https://downloads.dbpedia.org/2015-10/core/mappingbased_literals_en.ttl.bz2)
 - [mappingbased_objects_en.ttl.bz2](https://downloads.dbpedia.org/2015-10/core/mappingbased_objects_en.ttl.bz2)

-### Corporate Knowledge Graph (Small Knowledge Graph): This smaller, domain-specific knowledge graph represents a corporate setting, where the dataset is compact and highly specialized.
+### Corporate Knowledge Graph (Small Knowledge Graph)

+This smaller, domain-specific knowledge graph represents a corporate setting, where the dataset is compact and highly specialized.
 It is designed to test a model's ability to adapt to restricted and domain-focused data environments.
 This evaluation highlights performance in scenarios where precision, domain relevance, and understanding of specialized ontologies are critical.

 By evaluating models separately on these two knowledge graphs, the challenge ensures a comprehensive assessment of scalability, adaptability, and domain-specific reasoning.
 This dual evaluation also provides insights into the generalizability of models across knowledge graph sizes and complexities, reflecting real-world applications in both open-domain and specialized environments.